green-green-avk/AnotherTerm/README.md

 * Bluetooth SPP UART devices are supported.

-* Local Linux pty is supported.
+* Local Linux PTY is supported.
 Feel free to use PRoot with some Linux environment:
 <https://green-green-avk.github.io/AnotherTerm-docs/installing-linux-under-proot.html#main_content>.

 * Shell tool to interact with the Android environment is also present.